juanjoseparedes/juanjoseparedes/README.md

 - I like read and go to the beach

 📚 *Learning*
-- Now I'm learning a Programming Language for Backend, her name is: GOLANG
+- Now I'm learning GOLANG, a Programming Language for Backend.

 ---
 ### 📊 My Stats: